Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Several Factors

 Generally, an insurance company will use a credit-based insurance score as just one factor in its underwriting process.
-Other factors may be considered, depending upon the type of insurance.
-For example, with auto insurance, other factors could include your zip code, the age of the drivers, the make, model and age of the car, and the number of miles you drive annually.
+Other factors may be considered, depending on the type of insurance.
+For example, with auto insurance, other factors could include your zip code, the age of the driver, the make, model and age of the car, and the number of miles you drive annually.

 The use of credit scores to determine insurance rates is rooted in research that has shown individuals with lower credit scores tend to file more claims.2